 Walking into their room—assuming I wasn’t shooed right out—I was hit with a heady melange of scents (natural and bottled), the sounds of Martha and the Vandellas playing on the portable record player, and the sight of female stuff strewn everywhere: clothes, magazines, underclothes, posters, and of course the girls themselves, it all gave me a palpable hormonal surge.
 Testosterone meets estrogen.
 Except of course that my nascent expressions of testosterone was absolutely no match for their combined hormonal overload.
 I felt utterly overwhelmed.
 They sort of put up with me, intruding into their boudoir, but just for as long as they wanted to.
 I knew when it was time to leave.

-Actually, I did take his twin Jeanie sister to some CYO dances, and I remember riding in the back of the Dart with her to one or two.
-But Jeanie was the least attractive and most uptight of the three; there wasn’t really any magic.
+Actually, I did take his twin sister Jeanie to a CYO danc, and I remember riding in the back of the Dart with her.
+But Jeanie was the least attractive and sexy, and the most uptight of the three; there wasn’t really any magic.
 It was just because neither of us had someone else to ask, or be willing to go, so Jerry arranged it; a date of mutual convenience, not attraction.
-Even the slow dances failed to ignite anything more than the most basic involuntary response, strictly below the belt, nothing in the head.
+Even the slow dances failed to ignite anything more than the most basic involuntary response, strictly below the belt, but nothing in the head.

 But I really liked Mrs. J.; she was short and cute like all the girls in the family.
 When she drove the Dart, there was almost limo-like rear legroom, since she had to slide the front seat all the way forward.
 More room for more girls in the back.
 We got her to drive us to Beaver Dam out in Cockeysville to go swimming.
 Sadly, the two-piece bathing suits were all mighty modest still in 1967.